afinemax/afinemax/README.md

 My name is Max Fine.
 I'm a graduate student studying Physics & Astrophysics at the University of Amsterdam.
 I earned my undergraduate degree from the University of Toronto (with Honors)  in Canada!
 I am originally from St. Augustine, Florida.
 I'm passionate about exploring the unknown, improving our understanding of the cosmos, and adding to the collective knowledge of humankind.
 I believe that science has the power to change the world and I'm eager to contribute to that change in any way I can.<br>

 I have a keen interest in radio astronomy and multimessenger astronomy.
-I am interested in scientific data processing with a potential inclination toward instrumentation, whether I am actively searching for celestial objects as an observational astronomer or delving into the intricacies of data processing.
+I am interested in scientific data processing with a potential inclination toward instrumentation.
 My background includes experience in algorithm development for radio astronomy, error testing a data analysis pipeline, and dedicated research in Fast Radio Burst (FRB) and multimessenger astronomy.
 Furthermore, I am interested in the application of machine learning in astrophysics.
 Additionally, my curiosity extends to the realms of exoplanets and astrobiology.
 I care deeply about science